How to Fall In Love with an Ireland Road Trip

 Like a lot of holidays there have been stories, myths, and twisted facts that have changed the way we celebrate them.
 Regardless of this, no matter who you are, you probably associate St. Patrick’s Day with Ireland (at least in your head).

-For that reason and in honor of St. Patrick’s Day this month, I’m sharing my top 10 Ireland road trip stops.
+For that reason and in honor of St. Patrick’s Day, I’m sharing my top 10 Ireland road trip stops.
 It’s been almost 8 years since my personal Ireland road trip.
 That means, I had to dust-off the scrapbook (because yes, I scrapbook) and remember the good times.

 We did an Ireland trip for our first anniversary and it was lovely.
 There was amazing weather (this is not normal), the people are so nice, and the landscape is beautiful.